hackerbay/interview/README.md

 **Important**: During this round:
  - Please be on your PC and not on your phone.
 Your interview will be cancelled immidiately if you call us with your phone.
- - Please also make sure you're on atleast 1 mbps internet connection and you have tested your audio and video through a Skype test call.
+ - Please also make sure you're on atleast 1 mbps internet connection and you have tested your audio and video through a Zoom test call.
 If your audio or video connection fails during the interview.
 You will be disqualified.
  - Make sure you're the only one person in the room.
 We dont want to hear others when we interview you.
- - Make sure you can screenshare on Skype.
-Do not call us from Skype Web.
+ - Make sure you can screenshare on Zoom.
+Do not call us from Zoom Web.
 Download a desktop client and be ready for a call.

 **IMPORTANT: After your interview**: Please fill up this feedback form here: [https://airtable.com/shrEsY7wY8yCxIVYy](https://airtable.com/shrEsY7wY8yCxIVYy).
 This will help us improve the interview process with your ideas and suggestions.